 Q: So better technology yields better results, but then what you said in the last statement, is technology may be better than the surgery itself.

 Dr. DM: You want an experienced surgeon for those rare problems, but good technology in the hands of a bad surgeon will probably give better results than bad technology in the hands of a good surgeon.

 Q: What are some of the best questions to ask your LASIK surgeon?

-One of the things patients should think about is, what is their goal after surgery?
+One of the things patients should think about is, what is their goal after surgery.
 If their goal is to have excellent distance vision in both eyes, then that’s simple.
-But if they want to have reading vision in one eye, if they’re older, than they should think about that and talk about it with their doctor prior to surgery.
+But if they want to have a reading vision in one eye, if they’re older, then they should think about that and talk about it with their doctor prior to surgery.

 Q: In your general experience, what’s the percentage of people who are interested in monovision?